-If you want to purchase and sell real estate in Georgia, you’ll need one of these real estate licenses, whether you want to be a real estate agent or broker.
-To become an agent, you must be 18 years old, and to become a broker, you must be 21 years old.
-You must also finish particular real estate coursework, pass a test (or two, depending on the license), and pass a criminal background check.
+If you want to buy and sell real estate in Georgia, you’ll need one of these licenses, regardless of whether you want to be a real estate agent or broker.
+You must be 18 years old to become an agent, and 21 years old to become a broker.
+In addition, you must complete specific real estate curriculum, pass an exam (or two, depending on the license), and pass a criminal background check.

 To pass your exam easily on the first try, let’s get started with our Georgia real estate exam practice test pack now!

-Obtaining your Georgia real estate license may be difficult, but we’re here to help you every step of the way.
-If you don’t know how to become a real estate agent in Georgia, read this article to discover the process to begin your real estate professional in Georgia.
+It may be challenging to obtain your Georgia real estate license, but we are here to assist you every step of the process.
+If you don’t know how to become a real estate agent in Georgia, read this article to learn how to start your real estate career in Georgia.

 License requirements for agents:

-- In order to participate, candidates must be over the age of 18
+- Candidates must be over the age of 18 to participate.

-- Must finish 75 hours of real estate coursework from an approved provider or 10 quarter hours/six semester hours of acceptable real estate courses at an accredited college, university, or law school in the US or Canada.
+- Must complete 75 hours of recognized real estate curriculum or 10 quarter hours/six semester hours of accepted real

-- Must pass a final test and submit an application for a license within 12 months of the exam date
+- Must pass a final exam and apply for a license within 12 months of the exam date.

-- Must be completely honest with all information given and pass a background check
+- Must be entirely truthful in all information provided and pass a background check

 License requirements for brokers:

-- To take the Real Estate exam, you must be at least 20 years old, and you must be 21 years old before your license may be activated
+You must be at least 20 years old to take the Real Estate test, and you must be 21 years old before your license may be activated.

-- Must finish 60 hours of authorized pre-broker real estate curriculum or 15 quarter hours/nine semester hours of acceptable real estate coursework at an accredited college, university, or law school in the U.S. or Canadian
+- Must complete 60 hours of recognized pre-broker real estate curriculum or 15 quarter hours/nine semester hours of

-- Must pass a final test and submit an application for a license within 12 months of the exam date
+- Must pass a final exam and apply for a license within 12 months of the exam date.

-- Must be completely honest with all information given and pass a background check.
+- Must be entirely truthful in all information provided and pass a background check.

-A word about background checks: On your application, you must state any criminal convictions.
-A conviction may or may not disqualify you depending on the offense.
-Failure to report a conviction for even a minor violation will result in your application being denied right away.
-If you have a criminal past, you can apply for a background clearance before applying for licensing.
+A word regarding background checks: You must disclose any criminal convictions on your application.
+Depending on the offense, a conviction may or may not disqualify you.
+Failure to disclose even minor violations will result in your application being refused immediately.
+If you have a criminal record, you can get a background check before applying for a license.

 Step 1: Complete 75 hours of pre-licensing instruction that has been approved